JohnnyFoulds/local-mrlrun/docs/standards/docstring/existing_tools.md

 Notes

-`:type name: …` is optional and may be omitted if the type can be inferred from type hints.
+- `:type name: …` is optional and may be omitted if the type can be inferred from type hints.
+- For all **tool functions** (public entry points intended for external use), the docstring **must include an** `example::` block that demonstrates typical usage of the function.
+The example should be minimal but complete and must be valid Python code.

 Example